Skip to content

 "We reviewed the city’s procedure by-law, the open and closed meeting agenda packages, the minutes of the meeting, and an audio recording of the closed meeting," he wrote.
 "We interviewed the Chair of the Finance and Administration Committee, the Director of Finance and Treasurer (the “Treasurer”), and the Deputy Clerk & Accessibility Coordinator (the “Deputy Clerk”), who serves as the Committee’s Recording Secretary."

-In the course of the investigation, the ombudsman found that the Finance and Administration Committee is a standing committee of council and, therefore,
+In the course of the investigation, the ombudsman found that the Finance and Administration Committee is a standing committee of council and, therefore is covered by the City’s procedure by-law, which states standing committees are “responsible for formulating major and general policies for recommendation to Council”.

 A discussion of policies to recommend to council would not be providing members of council or its standing committee with general information to educate them.
 It's a discussion that should have been held in the open, Dubé said.

-At the time of the meeting, the city said it would be conducted in closed session because it was a training session, which would be allowed under the Municipal Act but Dubé found a presentation by Special Projects Manager to the Finance and Administration Committee involved an exchange of information about the municipality’s draft procurement by-law.
+At the time of the meeting, the city said it would be conducted in closed session because it was a training session, which would be allowed under the Municipal Act.
+But Dubé found a presentation by Special Projects Manager to the Finance and Administration Committee involved an exchange of information about the municipality’s draft procurement by-law.

 "The presentation went beyond simply providing members of council with information to help them understand the municipality’s business or to acquire new skills," he wrote.